Use this file to discover all available pages before exploring further.

 The core idea of superglue is to let users connect their systems via a natural language interface that abstracts away the pain of authentication, structuring requests and mapping data between systems.
 This page explains key concepts - systems and tools - that are the essential building blocks of everything superglue does.

 Systems are the reusable building blocks for tools in superglue.
-A system represents anything that can provide, store, or process data: REST APIs, GraphQL endpoints, SOAP services, SFTP servers, Postgres databases and more.Instead of maintaining a limited connector library, superglue takes a more general approach.
+A system represents anything that can provide, store, or process data: REST APIs, GraphQL endpoints, SOAP services, SFTP servers, Postgres databases, Redis instances, and more.Instead of maintaining a limited connector library, superglue takes a more general approach.
 Users can configure any system with custom documentation, URLs, authentication, and instructions tailored to their use case.
 Think of systems as containers that store all context required to interact with an external service.
 To learn more about creating systems, check the systems guide.

 superglue is an AI-powered tool builder that builds on top of a user’s systems.
 Tools are built according to user instructions and execute sequentially.
 Every tool takes a number of (optional) inputs, executes a series of tool steps and returns an output.